nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Contact**: An individual (e.g. student) stored in the system, typically having details regarding them such as their name, github username and etc.

-* **Easy to use for new users**: intuitive commands that are easy to understand and UI that is easy to navigate.
+* **Easy to use for new users**: Intuitive commands that are easy to understand and UI that is easy to navigate.

 * **Mainstream OS**: Windows, Linux, Unix, MacOS.

-* **Average typing speed**: about 40 words per minute.
+* **Average typing speed**: About 40 words per minute.

 * **Uptime**: The system should be operational during that period of time.